 USM professor emeritus Luigi Zaninelli’s stately arrangement of the National Anthem sets the stage for Bravo ‘s most diverse season yet.
 Delight in Rossini’s beloved The Barber of Seville.
 Celebrate the charm of African-American composer Chevalier de Saint-Georges’ fifth violin concerto, in the hands of acclaimed violinist Rachel Barton Pine, a longtime champion of his works.
-Bask in up-and-coming female composer Jessie Montgomery’s Starburst, exploding with musical colors, and end on a happy note with Beethoven’s engaging Symphony No. 4. **Tickets Available SEPTEMBER 13**
+Bask in up-and-coming female composer Jessie Montgomery’s Starburst, exploding with musical colors, and end on a happy note with Beethoven’s engaging Symphony No. 4.
+Tickets $29 & up; students/children (ages 4-18) $5

-*In compliance with the City of Jackson ordinance, masks will be required for the audience.
+*In compliance with the City of Jackson ordinance, masks are required.

 arr.
 Luigi Zaninelli National Anthem